aditk15/de-assessment-data-pipeline/README.md

 - ✅ Business metrics reconcile with source systems
 - ✅ Execution time < 5 minutes for sample dataset
 - ✅ Clear error messages for any failures

-## Contact & Support

-For questions about this pipeline implementation, please open an issue in the GitHub repository.

-## License

-This project is for educational and assessment purposes.